Billund Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
-The forecast shows a transition between VFR and IFR conditions.
-Pilots should monitor the forecast closely and have an alternate airport plan.
-Expected weather includes: Showers Rain, Rain, Light Rain.
-There is a 40% probability of LIFR conditions between 06:00Z and 08:00Z.
-Temporary MVFR conditions are forecast with Showers Rain between 10:00Z and 22:00Z.
-Temporary IFR conditions are forecast with Light Rain between 01:00Z and 03:00Z.
+IFR conditions are expected to persist or develop.
+An instrument rating and IFR flight plan are recommended.
+Expected weather includes: Showers Rain.
+Temporary MVFR conditions are forecast with Showers Rain between 18:00Z and 12:00Z.
+Temporary IFR conditions are forecast with Showers Rain between 12:00Z and 18:00Z.

 Pilot Recommendations